 January 1, 2016, there will now be a $20 fee for exams.
 This is a full exam that includes use of the speculum and review of each tooth in the horse's mouth.
 If the horse does not require a float, there are no other fees and Sean will advise if he would like to follow up with the horse in six months or 1 year depending on the horse's age, health, and findings.
 If the horse does require a float, then the exam fee is waived.
 Please see below for prices on floats.

-$75/horse if two horses are floated at the same barn
+$75/horse if 3 or more horses are floated at the same time

-$65/horse if three or more horses are floated at the same barn
+$90/per horse for 3 or more horses floated at the same time.

 A routine float is where the sharp points are removed and the mouth is completely balanced.
 It allows the horse to chew more effectively, reduces dropped and wasted feed, and helps increase weight on older horses and those that are "hard keepers".
 For riding horses, bit seats are offered at no additional charge.
 There are also no additional charges for reductions of waves, ramps, hooks, or other occlusion abnormalities.
 Even if the horse requires an extensive amount of work, you will not see it added to your bill.
 We believe this is part of balancing the mouth and should be performed during every float.
 We realize this goes against the business model of many EqDT's who charge additional fees for these reductions.
 That is not how we conduct our business and you can rest assured you know what your fee will be before Sean even starts his work.